 (4) The text of any declaration received by the Board is to be included in the annual report submitted by the accountable authority of the Board under section 66 of the Financial Administration and Audit Act 1985.

-[Schedule 2 amended by No. 21 of 2003 s.
-34.]

 Schedule 3 — Provisions to be included in constitution of subsidiary

 [s.
 7B]